himansh18131018/covid19_data_analysis/README.md

-# covid19 data analysis of indian covid data
+# covid19 data analysis of india